Bayesian Dynamical Modeling of Fixational Eye Movements: Discussion

 \section{Discussion}

-Fixational eye movements display a large degree of randomness and both its origin and purpose have been much debated in the literature.
+Fixational eye movements display significant randomness, and their origin and purpose have been debated in the literature.
 Mathematical modeling approaches have contributed insights into the neurophysiological origin of the movement \citep{Eizenman1985, BenShushan2022}, the desirable or undesirable consequences of the motion on image processing \citep{Schmittwilken2022, Anderson2020}, and the spatiotemporal statistics of the drift trajectories \citep{Burak2010, Engbert2011, Roberts2013}.
 We performed Bayesian likelihood-based parameter inference of a self-avoiding random walk model for fixational drift at the level of individual observers.
-The estimation of the parameters converge to distinct marginal posteriors, and data simulated on the basis of the fitted models reproduces individually characteristic behavior.
-In a second step we propose a relationship between the microsaccade rate and peaks in the model's latent activation state.
-This intuition is confirmed by an exploratory, data-driven analysis.
+The estimation of the parameters converges to distinct marginal posteriors, and data simulated based on the fitted models reproduces individually characteristic behavior.
+In the second step, we propose a relationship between the microsaccade rate and peaks in the model's latent activation state.
+An exploratory, data-driven analysis confirms this intuition.